-PC gaming is known for many things: unparalleled customizability, the potential for absolutely stunning visuals, and access to the vastest library of games are among the most appealing, although there’s also the notoriously high price tag that comes with all this.
+PC gaming is known for many things.
+Unparalleled customizability, the potential for absolutely stunning visuals, and access to the most colossal library of games are among the most appealing, although there’s also the notoriously high price tag that comes along with all of this.

-But what if we said you could get initiated into the world of PC gaming for only $300.
+But what if we told you that you could get initiated into the world of PC gaming for only $300?

-Let’s dive right into the best affordable $300 PC build right now!
+Let us dive right into the best $300 PC build at the moment.

-So, what exactly can you expect from such a budget solution?
+So, what exactly can you expect from such an affordable PC build?

-Sure, it won’t perform that much better than a current-gen console would, but we’ve made sure to include some enticing pieces of hardware that will help increase the longevity of this build with some sweet upgrade paths down the line.
+Sure, it won’t perform that much better than these consoles, and it definitely won’t perform better than the insane new-gen consoles, but we’ve made sure to include some enticing pieces of hardware that will help increase the longevity of this build with some sweet upgrade paths down the line.

 This isn’t to say that this is a half-finished build.
-It works perfectly fine on its own with just the $300 invested into it, but the option to upgrade is there for you nonetheless.
-Although, if, for whatever reason, you have no intentions of upgrading this build at all, then you may very well be better off getting a console.
+It works perfectly fine on its own with just the $300 invested in it, but the option to upgrade is there for you nonetheless.
+Although, if, for whatever reason, you have no intention of upgrading this build at all, then you may very well be better off getting a console.

-The CPU (APU actually) is the cornerstone of this entire build, and there’s absolutely no other model that ties everything together quite like the Ryzen 3 2200G.
+The CPU (APU actually) is the heart of this entire build, and there’s absolutely no other model that ties everything together quite like the AMD Ryzen 3 3200G.

 Cooler: Wraith Stealth Cooler

-In case you’ve had any misgivings about using the stock Wraith Stealth Cooler that comes with the Ryzen 3 2200G to keep things cool, let us reassure you, it’s more than capable of keeping up with the pace.
-In fact, you won’t need a better 3rd party cooler even if you plan on doing some overclocking.
-We know that the 4.0 MHz frequency is widely coveted by gamers, so you may be happy to know that the Ryzen 3 2200G can be overclocked to this degree using the motherboard in this build.
+In case you’ve had any misgivings about using the stock Wraith Stealth Cooler that comes with the Ryzen 3 3200G, let us reassure you, it’s more than capable of keeping up with the heat.
+You won’t need a better aftermarket cooler even if you plan on doing some light overclocking.

 GPU: Vega 8

-So how good are these graphics?
-We feel that we may have overhyped them a little bit just now.
-There have never been better-integrated graphics, that’s for sure, but they still won’t beat out dedicated graphics cards.
-Still, the Vega 8 performs only marginally worse than, say, the RX 550 or the GT1030 GPUs (which are the best GPUs you could fit into this budget).
+The Vega 8 performs only marginally worse than, say, the RX 550 or the GT 1030 GPUs (which are the best GPUs you could fit into this budget).

 Let’s put this in perspective, shall we?